-- Cross check the nutrition facts with the ingredient list.
-Food that have less than 1 gram of trans fat per serving can list that the product contains zero trans fats.
+- Cross-check the nutrition facts with the ingredient list.
+Food that has less than 1 gram of trans fat per serving can list that the product contains zero trans fats.
 Be sure to then read the ingredient list looking for items that have hydrogenated oils.
-This is common for bakery items and those that aim to have long shelve lives.
+This is common for bakery items and those that aim to have long shelf lives.

 - It is best to stick with foods that have a short ingredient list.

 - Look for the word “whole” before any grains listed in the ingredients.
 For example, look for “whole grain oats” not just “oats”.
 You can also look for at least 2 grams of fiber per serving for a product to be considered a significant amount.

 - Watch out for added sugars!
 Sugar has many different names, especially on an ingredient list.
 Look out for words like: